Blog Episode 21 - Communication: Activating Your Prayer Shield

 When someone says yes, let them know how much it means to you.
 Be genuine.
 Not gushing, just sincere.
 Something like, "I'm really grateful.
 This means more to me than you know."

 Then tell them what happens next, when they can expect their first update.
 Remind them how long the commitment lasts.
-And that you'll check in after a year to see if it's still a good fit.
+And that you'll reassess after a year to see if it's still a good fit.
 Make sure you record the renewal date on your own calendar so you don't forget!
-For ease, I choose one date and use it for everyone, regardless of when they joined my shield.

 Don't leave them wondering what they just signed up for.
 A simple "thank you, here's what to expect" goes a long way toward setting the relationship on solid ground.